 Below are links to most of my research.
 At the bottom of the page are links to some of the news outlet summaries.

 Numbers and the Making of Us.
-(Harvard University Press) Also in Spanish and Italian.
+(Harvard University Press) Also in Spanish, Italian, and Chinese.

 Selected as one of Smithsonian's 10 best science books of the year.